Dental Bonding Redondo Beach

 If your teeth have unsightly stains, chips, or cracks in them, it can have a huge effect on your self-confidence and even on your social life as well.
 One option to repair these issues is dental bonding.
-Redondo Beach patients with discolored or chipped teeth can instantly fix those problems and get the bright, perfect smile they’ve always wanted.
+Patients with discolored or chipped teeth can instantly fix those problems and get the bright, perfect smile they’ve always wanted.

-Contact our office today at (310) 660-7726 if you’re interested in dental bonding.
-It is a terrific option for people who want an affordable alternative to veneers and may need more cosmetic dental work than is available with teeth whitening.
+Dental Bonding is a terrific option for people who want an affordable alternative to porcelain veneers and may need more cosmetic dental work than is available with teeth whitening.
 We would love to answer any questions you have and set up an appointment with one of our doctors so they can talk with you about your goals.
+Contact our office today at (310) 564-2294 if you’re interested in dental bonding.

 What is Dental Bonding?

 The dental bonding procedure uses a tooth-colored resin that is applied to the front of the teeth.
 The composite resin material can be used to fill in chips, cracks, and gaps between your teeth.
 It can also be used to mask deep tooth stains that do not respond to whitening treatment.
-Dental bonding is an economical alternative to veneers, and may be the optimal solution if you are on a budget.
+Dental bonding is an economical alternative to porcelain veneers, and may be a more affordable solution if you are on a budget.

 When Do We Recommend Dental Bonding?

 There are many different scenarios when our doctors will recommend dental bonding.
-Redondo Beach patients who suffer from the following dental concerns could be outstanding candidates for dental bonding.
+Patients who suffer from the following dental concerns could be outstanding candidates for dental bonding.

 - Chipped teeth.